dotse/tls-fed-auth/tls-fed-auth.md

 1. Removing Old Pin: After successfully switching to the new certificate, members must publish updated metadata that excludes the old pin.
 This final step ensures that only the current public keys are trusted.

+## Implementation Guidelines

+To enforce public key pinning, implementations SHOULD use widely adopted cryptographic libraries to ensure compatibility while allowing strict key verification.

+Implementations SHOULD rely on TLS libraries that support custom certificate validation.
+Python provides cryptography to extract public keys, while requests with urllib3 can intercept the certificate for verification.
+Go developers can use crypto/tls and crypto/x509 to inspect and validate the presented certificate.
+In Java, java.security.cert.X509Certificate provides public key extraction, while java.net.http.HttpClient allows clients to configure a custom SSLContext and TrustManager to enforce pinning.
+Libcurl, which is available for many languages, supports pinning via the PINNEDPUBLICKEY option.

+For servers, key pinning MUST always be enforced, either by performing direct pinning at the TLS termination point or by forwarding the certificate to the application.
+If the certificate is forwarded, it MUST be transferred using an HTTP header or another secure mechanism.
+The application then extracts the public key from the certificate and validates it against the pins published in the metadata."

+Direct pinning or validation against pins in metadata is mandatory under all circumstances.
+If bypassing standard CA validation is not possible, the issuers listed in the federation metadata MUST be used as the trust store to validate certificate issuers while still enforcing key pinning.
+Otherwise, self-signed certificates would not be accepted.
+These mechanisms ensure that implementations remain compatible with existing TLS infrastructure while maintaining strict security guarantees.

 # Federation Metadata

 Federation metadata is published as a JWS [@!RFC7515].
 The payload contains statements